NCAR/NCAR-Classic-Libraries-for-Geophysics/README.md

 These libraries are:

-FFTPACK: A library of fast Fourier transforms
+**FFTPACK**: A library of fast Fourier transforms

-FISHPACK: Fortran subprograms for solving separable elliptic partial differential equations (PDEs) FISHPACK 90: FISHPACK subprograms with a Fortran 90 interface
+**FISHPACK**: Fortran subprograms for solving separable elliptic partial differential equations (PDEs)

+**FISHPACK 90**: FISHPACK subprograms with a Fortran 90 interface

-MUDPACK: Multigrid Fortran subprograms for solving separable and non-separable elliptic PDEs
+**MUDPACK**: Multigrid Fortran subprograms for solving separable and non-separable elliptic PDEs

-SPHEREPACK: A Fortran library for modeling geophysical processes All of these library routines are written primarily in Fortran 77.
+**SPHEREPACK**: A Fortran library for modeling geophysical processes

+All of these library routines are written primarily in Fortran 77.
 Their internal implementation does not always conform to the Fortran Standard.
 FISHPACK90 provides a Fortran 90 interface to the FISHPACK routines.
 Only MUDPACK is written with parallelism in mind; it uses OpenMP directives for shared-memory parallelism.